May 21, 2026

 Blog Post Image

 What does consolidating debt with bad credit really mean?
-It works by combining all of your debts into a single payment, with the goal of making the payments more manageable and even lowering your overall costs on the debt.
+It works by combining all your debts into a single payment, making payments more manageable and potentially lowering your overall debt costs.

-A lender has to trust that you'll pay back the money you borrow — and a low credit score indicates that you're a risky borrower.
+A lender has to trust that you'll pay back the money you borrow — and a low credit score can indicate that you're a risky borrower.

 MoneyLion offers a service to help you find personal loan offers.
 Based on the information you provide, you can get matched with offers for up to $100,000 from our top providers.
 You can compare rates, terms, and fees from different lenders and choose the best offer for you.

-Before you apply for a debt consolidation loan, check to see if there's any proactive steps you can take to improve your credit score.
+Before you apply for a debt consolidation loan, check to see if there are any proactive steps you can take to improve your credit score.

 • Dispute errors: Are there any errors on your credit report that you can dispute?